|239.001||CITATION; METRIC IMPLEMENTATION AND STANDARDS ACT.|

 (b) This section is not intended to conflict with the bulk sale requirements of the Department of Agriculture.
 If a conflict occurs, the law and rules of the Department of Agriculture govern.

-(c) Firewood sold or distributed across state boundaries or more than 100 miles from its origin must include delivery ticket information regarding the harvest locations of the wood by county and state.
+(c) Firewood sold or distributed in this state must include delivery ticket information regarding the harvest locations of the wood by county or counties and state.

 (a) A package offered, exposed, or held for sale must bear a clear and conspicuous declaration of: